rechelon/rechelon.github.io/_posts/2019-02-06-setting-the-universe-on-fire.md

 There are two responses to this.
 The first is that a hot plasma is not indifferentiable, but contains rich dynamics too fine, multitudinous, and energetic for our clumsy troglodytic eyes to pick out and discern.
 A world of heroic angels, much less a closely inter-networked one, would not be a world of gray peasants, but one where the engines of art and drama move even faster.

 The second response is that such a utopian abstraction of a static *end* is misleading.
 The point here is not the fire itself but the setting of the fire.
 When evaluating pathways here the point is the choice, to maximize the possible, the intersections and forkings of new choices, continuously, in as wide an expanse of spacetime as possible.
+Liberation is not something cast beyond some arbitrary horizon, but something to be maximized the whole way.
 The "end" in such a finite conclusive sense is never reachable, all we have is a vast stretch of time across a vast world.

 We can fill it with choice, we can set fires so that they spread and never quench, or we can take some bullshit order.